juandgo/juandgo/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=juandgo&label=Profile%20views&color=0e75b6&style=flat" alt="juandgo" /> </p>

-**Hi, I'm Juan.
-I'm a fullstack software developer engineer with solid experience in designing, developing, and maintaining IT solutions that optimize processes and drive technological innovation.
+**I'm a fullstack software developer engineer with solid experience in designing, developing, and maintaining IT solutions that optimize processes and drive technological innovation.
 With a strong command of programming, systems architecture, and an advanced understanding of emerging technologies, I specialize in creating scalable and sustainable solutions tailored to meet business needs.**

 -----